alero/java-simple-utils/README.md

 - IoC, a very minimalistic Container.
 Has been created as its own project called Injection and now supports Injection with compatability with the JSR-330 Specification (http://jcp.org/en/jsr/detail?id=330) and Implementation (http://code.google.com/p/atinject/).
 See wiki

-Injection Extensions can be found at this project place http://code.google.com/p/injection-extensions/
+Injection Extensions can be found at this project place https://github.com/alero/injection-extensions

-Maven Report for the latest release can be found here. http://java-simple-utils.googlecode.com/svn/reporting/index.html
+Maven Report for the latest release can be found here.
+ADD LINK!

 All projects are synced to Maven2 Central and can be used directly.